Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 Some compilers allow array assignment as a compiler extension.<br>
 It is usually a good idea to avoid using nonstandard features.<br>
 Programs that use such features, will not work with a different compiler.

+## Tip
+It can be easier to understand array declarations by starting with the array’s name and reading them from the inside out.